-Prior to control measures, in excess of 2,000 volunteers continued to be involved in activities conducted or supported by Hillsong Church including:
+With a return to activity at a scope reduced from pre-Covid activities, approximately 1,000 volunteers continued to be involved in activities conducted or supported by Hillsong Church including:

-- Running Sunday services in Central London, South Bermondsey, Guildford, Tonbridge, Oxford, Newcastle, North London, Edinburgh, Liverpool and Milan, Italy. - Leading Small Groups in Greater London, Surrey, Kent, Oxford, Newcastle, Edinburgh, Liverpool, Birmingham and Milan, Italy. - · Running women's ministries in London Greater London, Surrey, Kent, Oxford and Newcastle. - Leading youth ministries in Greater London, Surrey, Kent, Oxford and Newcastle. - Helping the homeless in London by travelling with the Green Light van seven days per week. - Through the youth initiative "I Care Revolution" we were able to continue to visit Secondary Schools in the London region during the year and present to many thousands of school students. - Participating in activities supporting refugees including decorating and furnishing accommodation, running community based workshops and activities and distribution of welcome packs.
+- Running Sunday services in London, Guildford, Tonbridge, Oxford, Newcastle, Edinburgh, Liverpool, Birmingham and Reading. - Producing and organising online services and other online content. - Leading Small Groups in Greater London, Surrey, Kent, Oxford, Newcastle, Edinburgh, Liverpool, and Birmingham. - Running women's ministries in London Greater London, Surrey, Kent, Oxford and Newcastle.

+- Leading youth ministries in Greater London, Surrey, Kent, Oxford and Newcastle. - Helping the homeless in London by travelling with the Green Light van seven days per week. - Participating in activities supporting refugees including running community based workshops and activities and distribution of clothing and other items. - Assisting in the outworking of the Love Your Neighbour program including leading courses, distributing food support and managing collection of items.
-Within control measures, volunteers were able to continue to participate, while observing relevant social distancing and isolation guidelines.
-Volunteers continuing to be involved in the following areas:

-- Producing and organising online services and other online content. - Leading small group activities online. - Helping deliver food hampers, run courses and organise all elements of the Love Your Neighbour program. - Helping the homeliness in London by assisting with government run temporary housing schemes, providing tirage assistance and organising food programs.